noosed/NTCompanion/README.md

 python NTCompanion.py
 ```

 You should see the GUI window pop up.
-If it does, you're ready to go!
+If it does, you're ready to go.

 ---

-## 🚀 Quick Start
+## Quick Start

 ### Your First Dataset in 5 Minutes